-Is the brick and mortar retail business here to stay, or should you just pack up shop?
+Is the brick-and-mortar retail business here to stay, or should you just pack up shop?
 The retail industry is transforming.
-New technology and changing consumer behavior is making it difficult to know what to do next to protect your business.
+New technology and changing consumer behavior are making it difficult to know what to do next to protect your business.

 ASK JOHN FOR THE BEST INSURANCE QUOTE YOU’LL GET ALL DAY!